Asplund-Samuelsson/furee/README.md

 Evotuning using FBPase sequences was performed and evaluated in order to get acquainted with the JAX-UniRep framework and develop the tools in this repository.
 The steps to acquire example FBPase sequences and then evotune the UniRep model are described in `source/fbpase_evotuning_example.sh`.

-**Note that the analysis described below used an earlier version of JAX-UniRep and FUREE, and may be incompatible with the current versions.**
+**Note:** The analysis described below used an earlier version of JAX-UniRep and FUREE, and may be incompatible with the current versions.

 ### Jackhmmer reference sequences